 But, that happiness in January of 1982 was just a deposit of things to come.
 He took San Francisco to the Super Bowl three more times.
 He catapulted the 49ers into the league with Green Bay, Miami and Pittsburgh.
 Time after time after time, with seconds to go and touchdowns to make, Joe, with his cool expertise, would go in and do the job.

-But after witnessing who I believe is the greatest to play the game, there is no desire to watch anymore.
-Thank you, Joe, for the beauty and grace that you created out of pigskin and mud and gracing our autumns with such spectacular color .
+But after witnessing who I believe is the greatest to play the game during my lifetime, there is no desire to watch anymore.
+Thank you, Joe, for the beauty and grace that you created out of pigskin and mud, and gracing our autumns with such spectacular color .